Long Blooming Camellias

 Fall Blooming Camellias, Winter Blooming Camellias, Spring Blooming Camellias, How to Grow Camellias, How to Care for Camellias, Landscaping with Camellias

-Most of these camellia varieties belong to the Camellia japonica species, which counts over 30 000 cultivars in a wide array of flower forms and colors.
-The blooms can reach 5 in. across (12 cm) and create a gorgeous floral display from late winter to spring.
-They range in color from pure white to soft pink to dark red and may be single, semi-double, double, formal double or full peony form.
+Most of these camellia varieties belong to the camellia japonica species, which counts over 30 000 cultivars in a wide array of flower forms and colors.
+The blooms can reach 5 inches across (12 cm) and create a gorgeous floral display from late winter to spring.
+They range from pure white to soft pink to dark red and may be single, semi-double, double, formal double, or full peony form.
 These broadleaved evergreen shrubs feature a shapely habit and handsome glossy foliage.

 Hardiness |